National Coalition Party: 2000–present

 After losing six seats in the 2003 parliamentary election, the National Coalition Party spent the next electoral period in opposition.
 Jyrki Katainen was elected party chair in 2004 and in March 2006, vice-president of the European People's Party (EPP).
 Under the leadership of Katainen, chair until 2014, liberalism became the main attribute of the party.
 In the 2007 parliamentary election, the party increased its share to 50 seats in the largest gain of the election.
 The party held a close second place in Parliament, shy of the Centre Party and its 51 seats.
 After the election, the party entered into a coalition government together with the Centre Party, the Green League, and the Swedish People's Party.
 The NCP secured important ministerial portfolios, including finance and foreign affairs.
-In the 2011 parliamentary election, the party finished first place for the first time in its history with 44 seats, despite losing 6 seats, and party chair Jyrki Katainen formed his cabinet as a six-party coalition government from parties on the left and on the right after lengthy negotiations.
+In the 2011 parliamentary election, the party finished first place for the first time in its history with 44 seats, despite losing six seats, and party chair Jyrki Katainen formed his cabinet as a six-party coalition government from parties on the left and on the right after lengthy negotiations.

 The National Coalition Party's candidate in the 2006 Finnish presidential election was former minister of finance and former party chair Sauli Niinistö.
 He qualified for the second round runoff as one of the top two candidates in the first round but was defeated by the incumbent Tarja Halonen with 51.8% of the vote against his 48.2%.
 The party nominated Sauli Niinistö again for the presidential election of 2012.
 Niinistö won the election, beating his Green League opponent Pekka Haavisto decisively on the second round with a 62.6% portion of the votes, and thus becoming the third president elected from the party and the first one since 1956.
 Niinistö's margin of victory was larger than that of any previous directly elected president in Finland.
-He won a majority in 14 of the country's 15 constituencies.
-Niinistö is described as a pragmatical fiscal conservative and a pro-European and supporting restraint of bailouts to partner countries.
+He won a majority in 14 of the country's 15 electoral districts.
+Niinistö is described as a pragmatical fiscal conservative and a pro-European who supports the restraint of bailouts to partner countries.
 Upon taking office, Niinistö intended to strengthen interaction with the United States and China and maintain good relations with Russia as well as address the European debt crisis.
 Niinistö was re-elected in 2018 for a second six-year term.
 He ran as an independent but had the support of the National Coalition Party.